 plus one level 2 or level 3 HPS psychology elective unit AND one elective unit

 plus one level 3 HPS psychology elective unit and one level 3 elective unit

 plus one level 3 HPS psychology elective unit OR one level 3 health elective unit

 Level 4 - Trimester 1

 Three of the 11 elective units must be chosen from the psychology units listed below - one from level 2 or level 3 and two from level 3.

 The remaining eight electives may include other psychology units such as:

-students may choose to take complimentary studies in other disciplines
+students may choose to take elective units in other disciplines

 1400515151 - Burwood (Melbourne), Commonwealth Supported Place (HECS)